Professor Mohsen Razavi

 Profile

-Dr Razavi received his B.Sc. and M.Sc. degrees (with honours) in Electrical Engineering from Sharif University of Technology, Tehran, Iran, in 1998 and 2000, respectively.
-From August 1999 to June 2001, he was a member of research staff at Iran Telecommunications Research Centre, working on all-optical CDMA networks and the possible employment of optical amplifiers in such systems.
+Mohsen Razavi received his B.Sc. and M.Sc. degrees (with honours) in Electrical Engineering from Sharif University of Technology, Tehran, Iran, in 1998 and 2000, respectively.
+From August 1999 to June 2001, he worked on all-optical CDMA networks and the possible employment of optical amplifiers in such systems.
 He joined the Research Laboratory of Electronics, at the Massachusetts Institute of Technology (MIT), in 2001 to pursue his Ph.D. degree in Electrical Engineering and Computer Science, which he completed in 2006.
 He continued his work at MIT as a Post-doctoral Associate during Fall 2006, before joining the Institute for Quantum Computing at the University of Waterloo as a Post-doctoral Fellow in January 2007.
 Since September 2009, he is a Faculty Member at the School of Electronic and Electrical Engineering at the University of Leeds.
-Dr Razavi is a recipient of the MIT-HP Alliance Fellowship and the Marie-Curie International Reintegration Grant.
+Prof Razavi is a recipient of the MIT-HP Alliance Fellowship and the Marie-Curie International Reintegration Grant.
 He chaired and organized the first International Workshop on Quantum Communication Networks in 2014.
-He is the Coordinator of the European Innovative Training Network, QCALL, which aims at providing quantum communications services to all users.
-Dr Razavi has authord an introductory book on quantum communications networks published as part of IOP Concise Physics series.
-His research interests include a variety of topics in quantum and classical optical communications, quantum cryptography, quantum optics, and quantum networks.
+He also coordinated the European Innovative Training Network, QCALL, which aimed at providing quantum communications services to all users.
+Prof Razavi has authord an introductory book on quantum communications networks published as part of IOP Concise Physics series.
+His research interests include a variety of topics in quantum and classical optical communications, quantum optics, and quantum communications networks.

 Responsibilities